krobison10/vespa-viewer/readme.md

 docker build -t vespa-viewer .
 ```

 Identify the credentials of the database you would like to connect to.
+Make sure the database (the one inside the database), likely named vespa-viewer, is created beforehand, or the container will crash.

 If you don't have one, you can run one on the same machine in another Docker container:

 ```bash
 docker run --name vespa-viewer-db \